Frederik Rønnow

-Frederik Riis Rønnow ([ˈfʁeðˀʁek ˈʁiˀs ˈʁɶnʌw, ˈfʁæðˀʁæk -]; born 4 August 1992) is a Danish professional footballer who plays as a goalkeeper for Bundesliga club Union Berlin and the Denmark national team.
+Frederik Riis Rønnow ([ˈfʁeðˀʁek ˈʁiˀs ˈʁɶnʌw, ˈfʁæðˀʁæk -]; born 4 August 1992) is a Danish professional footballer who plays as a goalkeeper for Bundesliga club Union Berlin, and previously for the Denmark national team.

 Club career

 Horsens

-Rønnow started his career as a youth player at Horsens club Stensballe IK before he at the age of 16 years joined AC Horsens.
+Rønnow started his career as a youth player at Horsens club Stensballe IK before joining AC Horsens at the age of 16.
 He made his first team debut on 7 September 2011 in a Danish Cup match against Holstebro, a game Horsens won 5–0.

 Already being the first choice goalkeeper for the Danish U21 team, and having been awarded the Horsens Player of the Year Award for the 2012–13 season, Rønnow's agent, former Danish international John Sivebæk, expressed his reluctance for his client to be playing in the Danish 1st Division following Horsens' relegation from the Danish Superliga.
 As a consequence, on 5 July 2013, Rønnow moved to Superliga club Esbjerg fB on a season-long loan following the departure of Lukáš Hrádecký.

 Brøndby

 In July 2015, Rønnow signed a four-year contract with Brøndby IF.
-He made two appearances in the UEFA Europa League in which Brøndby were knocked out by PAOK.
-In the league he played 33 gamed as the team finished in fourth place.
+He made two appearances in the UEFA Europa League, in which Brøndby were knocked out by PAOK.
+In the league, he played 33 game as the team finished in fourth place.

 In the 2016–17 season, Rønnow played seven games in the Europa League qualifiers in which he was sent off once, as Brøndby were eliminated by Panathinaikos.
 He also played three times in the Danish Cup tournament and appeared in 34 total matches in regular season as well as the championship round.

 In his final season with Brøndby, the 2017–18 season, the team finished second in the league and won the cup by beating Silkeborg IF 3–1 under head coach Alexander Zorniger.